MRiabov/Challenger-Telegram-Bot/README.md

 - Originally hosted on **AWS RDS**, scrapped for faster load times.
 - [rubenlagus/TelegramBots](https://github.com/rubenlagus/TelegramBots), the library, on which the whole project is based.
 - Docker, *not created by me*
-- Guava, google's Java util library.
+- Guava, Google's Java util library.
 Used for caching.